-When the key is turned to RUN or START, a tone will come on for about eight seconds to remind people to fasten their safety belts, unless the driver's safety belt is already buckled.
+When the key is turned to RUN or START, a chime will come on for about eight seconds to remind people to fasten their safety belts.

-The safety belt light will also come on and stay on until the driver's belt is buckled.
+The safety belt light will also come on and stay on for about 70 seconds.
+If the driver's belt is already buckled, neither the chime nor the light will come on.